AIandGlobalDevelopmentLab/Africa-Urban-Rural-Map/README.md

 Now, let's dive into each phase in detail.

 ## Phase 1: Handling dataset
+This phase involves downloading data from GEE and preparing the dataset for both the model training and prediction phases.

 Investigating the class distribution when combining LULC classes with JRC SMOD classes.
 [Jupyter notebook](https://github.com/AIandGlobalDevelopmentLab/LULC-Rural-Urban/blob/bc7d844c41b1a4a569965480858dc83bfe8f9baf/data_handling/class_dist_esri_full_smod.ipynb)